Privacy Policy

 If you are in the EEA, you have additional rights:

-• Right to lodge a complaint with supervisory authority
+• Right to complain with the supervisory authority

 • Right to data portability